 Note: This is a collection of sites/tools to help students and enthusiasts.
-I am positing it because I frequently get the question and there is no simple answer
+I am posting it gain because I frequently get the question and there is no simple answer

-Just to clarify, then, the challenge is getting your device to assign the symbols you want to the keyboard you have and to modigy these symbols with diacritical marks (breathings, accents, etc.).
+Just to clarify, then, the challenge is getting your device to assign the symbols you want to the keyboard you have and to modify these symbols with diacritical marks (breathings, accents, etc.).
 If you are just copying and pasting things already used in Greek, you don’t actually need to change anything.
+(And, if you are quoting long portions of Greek text, I strongly suggest just copying and pasting from the TLG, Perseus, etc. and then checking against varied editions.)
 But if you want to be a Greek Boss you need to change your keyboard settings.

 Most devices already have settings that allow you to do this.
 (There are assistance utilities for those of us who have less patience/ability).
 Apple/MAC products tend to have simpler instructions, but sometimes still present challenges.
 PC/Android products can be annoying.
 But don’t get too frustrated–just imagine what it was like before computers!